GNOME-physics/gdas/docs/excess_power.rst

 - :ref:`Creating analysing blocks <analysingblocks>`

    The Excess Power method can lead to moderately-large computational requirements, and it has been found that the computational efficiency of this implementation can be improved upon by considering blocks of data that are much longer than the longest signal time duration.
 The entire time series is therefore split into separate blocks.
 We use the length of the segments used for PSD estimate to define the duration of each block.
-For each block, the time series is c0Aonverted into frequency series which is then filtered by the filter bank throughout all the channels.
+For each block, the time series is converted into frequency series which is then filtered by the filter bank throughout all the channels.
 A time-frequency map is finally created which stores all the filtered frequency series from each channel.

 - :ref:`Creating tiles with different bandwidth <tilebandwidth>`